Zainab Pasha: Bread crisis in Tabriz

-In the Qajar period, bread was one of the most important and most critical economic problems of the people.
+In the Qajar era, bread was one of the most important and most critical economic problems of the people.
 It was said that during this period there were many protests due to the lack of bread.
 Famine and drought were the main reasons of bread shortage.
 This was done by the government as they bought wheat from the villagers in a low price and stored them in warehouses until the end of winter.
 Then when people needed flour, they sold the wheats to them in a very high price.
 Most of the time, people had to wait in long queues, in front of the bakeries, just to buy a piece of bread which was also very expensive.

 Women often took the lead in protesting the critical situation of bread.
 An example of this operation, was Zainab Pasha and her followers.
-The operation took place in the late Nasir al-Din Shah's famine that was caused by the persecution of wheat.
+The operation took place in the late Naser al-Din Shah's famine that was caused by the persecution of wheat.
 Women decided to demonstrate.
 So, approximately 3,000 women came to the market, and forced the marketers to close their shops and join the rally.
 The government informed Gheshoon Maragheh and ordered the troops to shoot.
 About five women and a seyyed were killed.
 In this rally, some great clerks also joined the women.
 They sat in the Russian consulate and prevented three volunteers from leaving the scene, and treated them with violence.
 On the next day of the rally, three women and some were killed and wounded.
 This led the slogans in the rally to become political against the Qajar monarchy and made the government to retreat once again.

 Confiscation of Deputy Mirza Abdul Rahim’s warehouse

-Another important operation of Zainab Pasha and her followers was the confiscation of Mirza Abdul Rahim’s warehouse who was the deputy ambassador of Azerbaijan.
+Another important operation of Zainab Pasha and her followers was the confiscation of Mirza Abdul Rahim’s warehouse who was the deputy ambassador of Iran.
 He was in charge of bringing famine and bread shortage.
 So the women could no longer tolerate the condition they were in.
 They said that if the men won’t do anything such as fighting, then we will do this as ourselves.
 So, Zainab ordered her women combatants to prepare for an attack to the market and due to the fears of the marketers, they all closed their stores and stepped aside.
 Their rally started to protest towards the deputy’s house.
-The deputy was full of fears and ordered his troops to shoot at the demonstrators.
-The rally turned into a bloody massacre.
-As the prince of that time, Mozaffar ad-Din Shah heard the news, he announced that many have been killed, and they weren’t afraid of the bullets and or being killed.
-The prince sent a message to the people to keep their patience and by tomorrow he will make the prices fair again.
+The deputy ordered his troops to shoot at the demonstrators and the rally turned into a bloody massacre.
+Crown Prince Mozaffar ad-Din Mirza announced that many had been killed and that they weren’t afraid of the bullets or of being killed.
+He sent a message to the people to keep their patience and by tomorrow he will make the prices fair again.
 But, Zainab did not listen to these words and told the crowd not to surrender and show that they are on their requests.